 The Loop: Dropbox offered users a simple proposition: invite a friend, and if they sign up, both you and your friend get 500 MB of extra storage space, for free.

-Why It Works: The reward (storage space) is directly tied to the core value of the product.
-More storage makes Dropbox more useful, creating a powerful motivation.
-The dual-sided nature makes the invitation feel like a genuine gift.
+Why It Works: The reward (storage space) is tied directly to the core value of the product.
+More storage makes Dropbox more useful, creating a powerful motivation that costs Dropbox virtually nothing to fulfill.
+The dual-sided nature makes the invitation feel like a genuine gift to the recipient.

 2. The Robinhood Viral Loop: The Free Stock Lottery

-The Loop: Robinhood offered new users and their referrers a free stock, chosen randomly, with a small chance of it being a high-value stock like Apple.
+The Loop: Robinhood offered new users and their referrers a free stock, chosen randomly, with a small chance of it being a high-value stock like Apple or Tesla.

-Why It Works: This loop leverages the power of variable rewards.
-The “lottery” aspect creates excitement and intrigue that a simple cash bonus cannot match, gamifying the referral process.
+Why It Works: This loop leverages the psychological power of variable rewards.
+The “lottery” aspect creates excitement and intrigue that a simple $5 cash bonus cannot match, gamifying the referral process and driving a massive K-Factor.

 3. The Uber Viral Loop: Give a Ride, Get a Ride

-The Loop: A user could share a code that gave their friend their first ride for free.
-Once the friend took that ride, the original user would get a credit for their next ride.
+The Loop: A user shares a promo code that gives their friend their first ride for free.
+Once the friend takes that ride, the original user gets a $20 credit for their next ride.

 Why It Works: This removes all friction from the invitation.
-The sender is offering their friend something of immediate, tangible value at no cost to themselves.
+The sender is offering their friend something of immediate, high-utility value at no cost to themselves, bypassing the social awkwardness of “selling” a product to a friend.

 Part 2: Social & User-Generated Content (UGC) Loops

-These loops are powered by users’ intrinsic desire to share their own creations and achievements.
+These loops are completely free.
+They are powered by the user’s intrinsic desire to share their own creations, signaling status or creativity to their peers.

 4. The TikTok Viral Loop: The Ultimate Content Engine

 The Loop: The entire TikTok platform is a viral loop.
-A user creates a video, and the app makes it incredibly easy to share that video on other platforms, complete with a prominent TikTok watermark.
+A user creates a video, and the app makes it incredibly easy to share that video to Instagram or iMessage, complete with a prominent TikTok watermark and a deferred deep link back to the app.

-Why It Works: It’s powered by creativity, self-expression, and social validation.
-Every shared video acts as a powerful, authentic advertisement for TikTok.
+Why It Works: It is powered by self-expression and social validation.
+Every shared video acts as a highly engaging, authentic advertisement for TikTok.

 5. The Strava Viral Loop: The Fitness Status Symbol